Antigua vs Dominica Citizenship: A Comprehensive Comparison

 Investment options

 While the Dominica program offers fewer investment options – the Economic Diversification Fund and real estate investment – it is the most affordable of the two investment programs for a solo investor.
-Antigua, on the other hand, offers four investment routes – the National Development Fund, real estate investment, business investment, and the University of the West Indies Fund.
-For larger families of four or more members, Antigua and Barbuda offers the most affordable route to citizenship by investment.
+Antigua, on the other hand, offers four investment routes – the National Development Fund, real estate investment, business investment, and the University of the West Indies Fund option.

 Quality of life